stbrue/MorphoTooth/README.md

 Parameter | Meaning
 --------- | -------
-initialRadius | number of cell rings at the start of the simulation distanceCelllDivisions | neighbouring cells that have this or a greater distance to each other will divide (a new cell is placed in between them)
+initialRadius | number of cell rings at the start of the simulation distanceCellDivisions | neighbouring cells that have this or a greater distance to each other will divide (a new cell is placed in between them)
 EKThreshold | a cell becomes an enamel knot cell if its Act concentration exceeds this threshold repDistance | all non-neighbouring cells that are closer to each other than this distance are affected by non-neighbour repulsion powerOfRep | in the calculation for non-neighbouring repulsion the denominator is taken to the power of this value.
 Thus the higher this value, the lower repulsion between non-neighbouring cells